haysacks/spot-the-coin/README.md

 To perform knowledge distillation to train a student MobileNetV2 model, run `knowledge_distillation.ipynb` in the folder `knowledge-distillation`.
 The variable `teacher_model_path` is to be defined as the path of the pre-trained ensemble model from before.

 ### Running the Android application
-Our Android application is a modification of the repos [ML Kit Showcase App with Material Design](https://github.com/firebase/mlkit-material-android) and [Bangkit Image Classifier Example](https://github.com/esafirm/bangkit-image-classifier-example).
+Our Android application is a modification of the repos [ML Kit Showcase App with Material Design](https://github.com/firebase/mlkit-material-android) and [Bangkit Image Classifier Example](https://github.com/esafirm/bangkit-image-classifier-example) with the [Open Currency Converter API](https://openexchangerates.org/) to convert the currency of the coin.
 These are the steps to build and run the app:
 * Clone this repo locally
   ```
   git clone https://github.com/haysacks/spot-the-coin